-Once you have been approved by the Director of Career Services, the director will attempt to place you with an employer that matches your needs.
+Once you have been approved by the lead instructor of the designated program, the instructor will attempt to place you with an employer that matches your needs.

 Many students search for their own internships directly.
-However all placements and employers must be approved by the Director of Career Services before beginning an internship.
+However all placements and employers must be approved by the lead instructor of the designated program before beginning an internship.

 The employer will form an impression of you based on your interview.